 If anyone is in immediate danger or needs immediate help, call 911.

 There are many resources and reporting options available to students and employees, both in the University and in the community.
 Any of these resources can work independently, or in a coordinated response plan.
-Learn more about your options on this page or in theTitle IX Resource Guide.
+Learn more about your options on this page or in theTitle IX Resource Guide (note: The Resource Guide is currently being reviewed for updates.
+Please look to this website for the most up to date information)

 Note: Reporting to the Title IX Coordinator, Campus Safety, Responsible Employees and/or Law Enforcement will put the University on Notice of an allegation.
 Please be aware that a criminal investigation is separate and distinct from the University of Hawaiʻi’s institutional response.
 You may choose to report to both the University and Law Enforcement, one, or neither of these options, depending on your individual decision.
 These options are available simultaneously, and the University will cooperate with law enforcement agencies if a criminal investigation occurs.